VowpalWabbit/vowpalwabbit.github.io/_rlos/2021_code_exercises.md

 0 | c
 ```

-Submit a diff file through `git --diff` for this exercise or a link to the commit in your fork.
+Submit a diff file through `git --diff` for this exercise or a link to the commit in your fork for your application.

 ### Links
 - [vowpal_wabbit repo](https://github.com/VowpalWabbit/vowpal_wabbit)